Rlauckern/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?

+Ths DOM is the document Object Model.
+The browser sorts through the html as a blueprint for how to build a page. then goes through the css and finally the browsern builds a model for the page's look using javaScript.
+This model is a javaScript Object that we refer to as the DOM.

 2. What is an event?

+Every user interaction with the page is referred to as an event.
+Thats the click of a mouse, scrolling on the page, dragging over an element, etc..

 3. What is an event listener?

+The addEventListener() method attaches an event handler to the specified element.
+The addEventListener() method attaches an event handler to an element without overwriting existing event handlers.
+You can add many event handlers to one element.

 4. Why would we convert a NodeList into an Array?

+To be able to use forEach, array.filter.... etc

 5. What is a component?

+Components are independent and reusable bits of code.
+They serve the same purpose as JavaScript functions, but work in isolation and return HTML.
+Components come in two types, Class components and Function components, in this tutorial we will concentrate on Function components.